ShekarArun/auto-repo-frontend-dev/README.md

-# auto-repo-frontend-dev
+# README for auto-repo
-html repo for auto init
+This is a dev html auto created repo
+The repo was created through Terraform for frontend developers

+Author: Arun Shekar